The hands of Goodwood

 Rolls-Royce has brought back an iconic name from the past.
 The Silver Ghost was known as one of the best cars in the world.
 Rolls must have been very sure of this vehicle to make such a bold move.

-Rolls-Royce is owned by BMW and has smartly used the engineering and technology of their parent company.
+BMW’s Rolls-Royce has smartly used the engineering and technology of their parent company.
 Rolls put us, and the cars, through the paces with different maneuvers.
-The Ghost rides on an intelligent four corner air suspension system using multi-link aluminum front and rear axles.
+The Ghost rides on an intelligent four-corner air suspension system using multi-link aluminum front and rear axles.

-The Ghost will be powered by a brand new 6.6 liter twin-turbocharged and intercooled DOHC 48-valve charged V-12 engine unique to Rolls-Royce.
+The Ghost is powered by a brand new 6.6 liter twin-turbocharged and inter-cooled DOHC 48-valve charged V-12 engine unique to Rolls-Royce.
 This engine will produce 563 horsepower @ 5250 rpm and torque of 575 lb-ft @ 1500 rpm, delivering a 0-60 mph time of 4.7 seconds and a governed top speed of 155 mph.
 The engine is combined with an 8-speed automatic ZF gearbox, giving it

 a better fuel economy at 12 city/19 highway miles per gallon.

 When you go to Goodwood, you understand why the Rolls-Royce vehicle has a status unparalleled.
 It is an understatement to say these cars are handmade.
 These cars are created by artisans, by hand.
 They are the hands of Goodwood.